mtigas/django-gpg-sign-middleware/README.md

 * You may have some issues with passphrase prompts if `gpg-agent` is set to immediately forget your secret key passphrase.
+* If you run this on a server and the PGP key has a passphrase, you're gonna have a bad time.